zmc0806/lol-win-rate-analysis-report/README.md

 <iframe src="assets/NMAR_RESULT.html" width=800 height=600 frameBorder=0></iframe>

 This histogram visualizes the empirical distribution of test statistics dependent on the "url" column missing.
 The observed statistics are marked with vertical dashed lines on the histogram.
-The "p-value" of the permutation test is "0.983" and the "observed statistic" is about "0.000048", which shows that :- The observed statistic is very close to zero, which indicates that the difference in the proportion of missing between the two groups is very small.
-The -p value of '0.983' is very high, indicating that there is no significant difference in the miss rate between the groups defined by the 'url' column and the result column.
+The "p-value" of the permutation test is "1" and the "observed statistic" is about "0", which shows that :- The observed statistic is zero, which indicates that the difference in the proportion of missing between the two groups is does’t exist.
+The -p value of '1' is very high, indicating that there is no significant difference in the miss rate between the groups defined by the 'url' column and the result column.
 Simply put, we have no evidence that the absence of 'url' depends on the result.
-So I think the missing url is self-related, so it's NMAR.
+So I think the missing url is may self-related,The missing of the url has nothing to do with the result.

 ### Hypothesis Testing